repaygithub/cactus/docs/Forms/README.md

 Once those are installed, Cactus Form is used basically the same way as React Final Form.
-In particular, the `Field` component is very similar to [React Final Form's version](https://final-form.org/docs/react-final-form/api/Field), but it has three customization features and handles prop forwarding a bit differently:
+In particular, the `Field` component is very similar to [React Final Form's version](https://final-form.org/docs/react-final-form/api/Field), but it has customization features and handles prop forwarding a bit differently:

 - You can set a default `subscription` under the assumption that most fields in your project will work similarly.
 The included default includes the `value` and error fields.
 - You can provide a function to derive a component from the props.
 This is included to help with dynamic forms, where field types may be stored as strings in a configuration data structure; using this method, you can pass your configuration directly to the field, and map it to a concrete component class/function.
 The included default mostly maps the `type` prop to field components from Cactus Web.